Skip to content ↓

 Aim of RSE Education

-As a secondary academy we must provide RSE to all students as per section 34 of the Children and Social Work Act 2017.
-In teaching RSE we are required by our funding agreements to have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996 and the Relationships Education and Sex Education and Health Education Statutory Guidance (2020)
+In teaching RSE, we’re required by our funding agreements to have regard to guidance issued by the secretary of state, as outlined in section 403 of the Education Act 1996.

 RSE is taught within and confirms the moral and values framework of the whole school.
 This draws on the statement of values by the National Forum for Values in Education and the Community contained within the National Curriculum.